Be Health Aware

 Learn more about specific illnesses, medications and available supports.

 Do you need Private Health Insurance?
 With so many policies to choose from, how do you know which one is right for you?
+On 1 April 2019, private health insurance begins the most extensive changes in recent years.
 Learn more about how it works, compare policies and understand your options.

 Learn more about Medicare, the scheme that gives Australian residents access to healthcare.
 You can access your Medicare account through myGov, a system that allows you to securely access multiple government services with one login.

 Learn about healthcare concessions and which ones you may be eligible for.